Skip to Main Content

 Four teenagers in circle smiling while laying down outdoors

-• Review your daily clinic schedule, and then set times for other activities such as school or work, time with friends, rest, or exercise.
+• Review your daily schedule for medicines, clinic visits, or other medical care.
+Then set times for other activities such as school or work, time with friends, rest, or exercise.

 Get healthy sleep